> The debates

 Open invitation for dialogue

-To stimulate further dialogue, a series of seminars and debates are organised during the exhibitions.
-These seminars and debates allow invited speakers and audience members to reflect about the role of history, memory and identity in Cyprus.
+To stimulate further dialogue, a series of lectures, seminars and debates are organised during the exhibitions.
+These events allow invited speakers and audience members to reflect about the role of history, memory and identity in Cyprus.
 They are open to the public.

 A seminar has been organised in the Photography lab room at Hero square (corner Pavlou Mela and Vasilou Makedonos), Limassol, on January 23, 2016 from 18:00-20:00.